giantswarm/docs/src/content/reference/management-cluster-api/awsconfigs.provider.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>ClusterKubernetesNetworkSetupKubeProxy describes values passed to the kube-proxy running in a tenant cluster.</p>
+<p>ClusterKubernetesNetworkSetupKubeProxy describes values passed to the kube-proxy running in a workload cluster.</p>

 </div>